 Donning my DIY cipher glasses, I considered negotiating solo, because why share the spoils?
 Yet, sometimes you need a Robin, and that’s where debt settlement companies can spring into action.
 But in the dark corners of the financial world, scams slither, so you’ve got to stay sharp.
 The saviors of truth, the Better Business Bureau and the Consumer Financial Protection Bureau are the beacons to guide you through this shadowy alleyway.

-Debt settlement industry riddled with not so slick swindlers...
-Sprinkled with a few good seeds
+Debt settlement industry riddled with not so slick swindlers... sprinkled with a few good seeds

 Pros, Cons, and Risks of Debt Settlement